mgeck64/ccalc-cli/readme.md

 - Supports floating point numbers up to 50 decimal significant digits (+ guard digits)
 ## Dependencies
-This project depends on another of my projects, ccalc. ccalc is the backend to this CLI frontend.
+This project depends on another of my projects, ccalc.
+The ccalc project provides the backend to this project's CLI frontend.
-- ccalc's header files are assumed to be discoverable in a "ccalc" directory in the include search patn; e.g., /usr/local/include/ccalc.
+- ccalc's header files are assumed to be discoverable in a "ccalc" directory in the include search path; e.g., /usr/local/include/ccalc.
 I have "ccalc" there on my system as a symbolic link to my ccalc project directory.
 - The lib files libccalc-rel.a (release library) and libccalc-dbg.a (debugging library) are assumed to be discoverable in the lib path; e.g., located in